Oreo is a sandwich cookie made of two wafers filled with sweet creme, and one of my favorite treats.

 Many people love the taste of Nutella, and the chocolate hazelnut Oreo mimics that amazing flavor.
 Chocolate Hazelnut Oreos are one of the variations of the chocolate Oreo.

-I enjoy the chocolate hazelnut Oreo as much as the original.
+I enjoy this Oreo almost as much as the original.
 It is so delicious dunked in milk, but an actual hot tip is to make a milkshake using this Oreo cookie.

 Add a scoop of vanilla ice cream, a splash of milk, and about five cookies to your blend.
 It is a subtle shift from cookies and cream milkshake, and it is so good!